 - Weight: 32.6 Pounds

 Plustek Tabloid Size Large Format Flatbed Scanner

-Runner Up: The Plustek Tabloid Size Large Format Flatbed Scanner is the perfect blend of functionality and innovative design.
-For those with a discerning eye for detail and an affinity for impeccable quality, Plustek presents this state-of-the-art scanner that redefines scanning for photographers and professionals alike.
+The Plustek Tabloid Size Large Format Flatbed Scanner is perfect for those with a discerning eye for detail and an affinity for impeccable quality.
 Its range of features is tailor-made to suit the demands of modern-day professionals.